Discover more from GrowthX's Newsletter

 It has partnered with Indian railways for 625 KM western dedicated freight corridor - these cargo trains will now be extremely fast and will connect to Jawaharlal Nehru Port, one of the largest cargo-handling ports in India.
 To get you the magnitude of this move - in 2018 Jawaharlal Nehru Port alone handled 64% of import traffic & 34% of export traffic - mind blown.

-4/ Partnership with India post 📭
+4/ Partnership with India Post 📭

 5/ Opening up for every D2C player 🤯

 It recently opened up its logistics API for any D2C brand wanting to use Amazon “only for logistics” - even if the sale has nothing to do with Amazon.
-Now imagine why Amazon would do this - I want you to think (this reminds me of Shopify & why it would launch it’s plugin marketplace)
+Now imagine why Amazon would do this - I want you to think (this reminds me of Shopify & why it would launch its plugin marketplace)

 That’s all on Amazon’s export capture.